Ian33/Cache_2024-01-31/readme.txt

-To make requirements.txt
-1. if requirements.txt exists delete it first (you may be able to update?)
-2. run py -m pip freeze > requirements.txt
+A. # deactivate and delete venv before creating a new venv

-To create a virtual environment py -m venv venv
+1. To create a virtual environment py -m venv venv or python -m venv venv

-activate venv
+2. activate venv a (venv) shold appear before the file path in terminal ie "(venv) PS C:\Users\ihiggins\Desktop\cache_hydro_data>"
 .\venv\Scripts\activate

-this should install requirements.txt
+3. install required packagews
     pip install -r requirements.txt
+    I often need to update pip? -m pip install --upgrade pip

+B. to deactivate venv
+    "deactivate"

+C. To make requirements.txt
+1. if requirements.txt exists delete it first (you may be able to update?) * updating may be prefered
+2. run py -m pip freeze > requirements.txt
+3. I have had iuuses with having extra packages show up in my requirements.txt so it may be best to just modify the existing file

  Note: you may have to use python, or python3 instead of py